masaitu/Civic-Data-Explorer/README.md

 - `data.png` - dataset browser view showing filters, cards, and aside tips.
 - `form.png` - form-first route with helper text and focus order callouts.

-## Data ethics and inclusive UX note

-Kenya civic datasets often originate from government open-data portals that may lag in updates or omit informal settlements.
-Upload 1 mitigates misinterpretation by labeling datasets as sample data and referencing provenance links.
-Upcoming releases will surface metadata (update cadence, steward) inline, let users report gaps via the feedback form, and pair color cues with iconography/text so that no audience relies solely on hue perception.
-Particular attention will be paid to representing marginalized counties by highlighting missing data rather than hiding it.

 ## Next steps toward Upload 2